ahadb/flat-file-cms/README.md

 ### Nesta

-A stupidly simple & blazing fast, flat file CMS.
-Making the web easy.
+A Ruby CMS for developers and designers.
+With simple code that's easy to follow, Nesta is easily extended using the Sinatra web framework.

 **Technology:** Ruby / Sinatra